How to Sell Your Apartment Without an Intermediary in Colombia (Step by Step)

 Showing original language

-A friend called me last month looking shocked.
+A friend called me last month looking astonished.
 He had just sold his apartment in Laureles and, when he did the math, he had paid the real estate agency $14,700,000 pesos.
-For coordinating two viewings, asking for some documents and accompanying them to the notary.
-That's more than three minimum salaries.
+For coordinating two visits, requesting some documents, and accompanying them to the notary.
+That is more than three minimum wages.

-Selling your apartment without a real estate agency isn't complicated.
-It's simply a process with concrete steps that any owner can handle with a little organization.
-Most real estate agencies don't do anything that you can't do yourself with a good listing, decent photos and documents ready.
+Selling your apartment without a real estate agency is not complicated.
+It is simply a process with concrete steps that any owner can handle with a little organization.
+Most real estate agencies don't do anything that you can't do yourself with a good listing, some decent photos, and the documents ready.
 If you want to see real options right now, you can see apartments and houses on Colombia Move — posting is completely free.

-This guide covers the complete process: from the paperwork you need to gather before posting to how to close the deed at the notary, including how to set the right price, take photos that attract buyers and filter interested parties without risking your safety.
+This guide covers the entire process: from the paperwork you need to gather before posting to how to finalize the deed at the notary, as well as how to set the right price, take photos that attract buyers, and filter interested parties without risking your safety.

-How much do you save selling without a real estate agency?
+How much do you save by selling without a real estate agency?

-Real estate agencies in Colombia typically charge between 3% and 5% of the property value as a sales fee — paid by the seller.
-On that fee, 19% VAT is also charged.
+Real estate agencies in Colombia typically charge between 3% and 5% of the property value as a sales commission — paid by the seller.
+On that fee, a 19% VAT (IVA) is also charged.
 The numbers are clear:

-The only real reason to hire a real estate agency is if the apartment has complex title issues, if the owner is abroad and can't attend viewings, or if the location is so difficult that the property genuinely needs a specialized commercial network.
-For most residential apartments in good areas of Medellín, Bogotá, Cali or Barranquilla, selling directly is completely manageable.
+The only real reason to hire a real estate agency is if the apartment has complex title issues, if the owner is abroad and cannot handle visits, or if the location is so difficult that the property genuinely needs a specialized commercial network.
+For most residential apartments in good areas of Medellín, Bogotá, Cali, or Barranquilla, selling directly is completely manageable.

 The documents you need before posting

-Having your paperwork in order from the start projects seriousness.
-A serious buyer will always ask for documents, and if you take weeks to get them, they'll go elsewhere.
+Having your paperwork in order from the beginning shows professionalism.
+A serious buyer will always ask for documents, and if you take weeks to get them, they will go elsewhere.
 The essential documents are:

-Certificate of Tradition and Freedom: the most important.
-It's issued by the Superintendency of Notaries and Registry (SNR) and shows the complete history of the property — who has owned it, if it has mortgages, seizures or encumbrances.
+Certificate of Tradition and Freedom (Certificado de Tradición y Libertad): the most important one.
+It is issued by the Superintendence of Notary and Registry (SNR) and shows the complete history of the property — who has owned it, whether it has mortgages, liens, or encumbrances.
 It costs approximately $16,600 COP and is obtained online at snr.gov.co in minutes.
-It's valid for 30 days, so get it when you already have serious interested parties, not from the beginning.
+It is valid for 30 days, so get it only when you already have serious interested parties, not from the beginning.

-Public deed: a copy of the deed with which you purchased the property.
+Public deed (Escritura pública): the copy of the deed with which you purchased the property.
 The buyer needs it to verify that you are the legitimate owner and that there are no title defects.

-Administration clearance: if the apartment is in a complex or building, the administration issues this document confirming that you have no outstanding fees.
-Without it, you can't execute the deed.
-Property tax clearance: issued by the Municipal Treasury Department, confirms that the property tax is up to date.
-Utilities clearance: water, gas and electricity current.
+HOA clearance (Paz y salvo de administración): if the apartment is in a complex or building, the administration issues this document confirming you have no unpaid dues.
+Without it, you cannot execute the deed.
+Property tax clearance (Paz y salvo de predial): issued by the municipality's Treasury Department, it confirms that the property tax is up to date.
+Utility bill clearance (Paz y salvo de servicios públicos): water, gas, and electricity are current.

-Important note: the notarial deed of sale (the document that transfers ownership to the buyer) is done at the close of the process, not before.
-Don't confuse the documents you need to gather now with what is signed at the notary at the end.
+Important note: the notarial sales deed (the document that transfers ownership to the buyer) is done at the end of the process, not before.
+Do not confuse the documents you must gather now with what is signed at the notary at the end.

 How to set the real price of your apartment

-The most common mistake is setting the price based on what it cost to buy it, what you need for the next project, or what the neighbor said they sold theirs for two years ago.
+The most common mistake is setting the price based on what it cost to buy it, what you need for your next project, or what your neighbor says who sold theirs two years ago.
 None of those criteria reflect the current market.

-The correct price is what the market is willing to pay today for a property with characteristics similar to yours, in the same area.
-To establish it: go to Finca Raíz and Metrocuadrado and search for comparable apartments (same neighborhood, similar area in m², same number of bedrooms, same stratum).
-Check those published in the last 30 days — those that have been up for more than 90 days are probably overvalued.
+The correct price is what the market is willing to pay today for a property with similar characteristics to yours in the same area.
+To establish it: go to Finca Raíz and Metrocuadrado and look for comparable apartments (same neighborhood, similar area in m², same number of rooms, same socio-economic stratum).
+Check those published in the last 30 days — those that have been listed for more than 90 days are likely overvalued.

-Leave room for negotiation: post between 3% and 5% above your minimum acceptable price.
+Leave room for negotiation: list between 3% and 5% above your minimum acceptable price.
 Colombian buyers almost always haggle.
-My recommendation: if you're torn between two prices, start with the higher one for the first 3-4 weeks.
-The market will give you quick feedback — if there are no viewings, that's the signal to lower it.
+My recommendation: if you are doubting between two prices, start with the higher one for the first 3-4 weeks.
+The market will give you quick feedback — if there are no visits, it's the signal to lower it.

 The photos that actually attract buyers

-Bad photos kill the sale before it even starts.
-No matter how beautiful the apartment is — if the photos are dark, cluttered or taken with the phone pressed against the wall, interested parties pass by without clicking.
+Bad photos kill the sale before it even begins.
+It doesn't matter how beautiful the apartment is — if the photos are dark, messy, or taken with a cell phone pressed against the wall, interested parties will scroll past without clicking.

-Before photographing: clean everything, put away personal items, and open all blinds and windows.
+Before photographing: clean everything, put away personal items, and open all the blinds and windows.
 Natural light is your best ally — photos taken between 9am and 11am turn out perfect.
-The ideal order: living room/dining room first (that's the photo that appears in the listing and has to be the best), then kitchen, bathrooms, master bedroom, secondary bedrooms.
-If there's a terrace or balcony, put it among the last photos as a bonus.
+The ideal order: living/dining room first (that's the photo that appears in the listing and it has to be the best), then kitchen, bathrooms, master bedroom, secondary bedrooms.
+If there is a terrace or balcony, place it among the last photos as a plus.

 Minimum 10 photos, ideally 15-20.
-If your phone has a wide-angle mode, use it — it makes spaces look larger.
-If not, there are real estate photography services in Medellín and Bogotá from $80,000 COP that can make a huge difference in how many viewings you get.
-What should never appear: dirty dishes, pets, unmade beds or that closet full of things with nowhere to go.
+If your cell phone has a wide-angle mode, use it — it makes spaces look larger.
+If not, there are real estate photography services in Medellín and Bogotá starting at $80,000 COP that can make a huge difference in how many visits you receive.
+What should never appear: dirty dishes, pets, unmade beds, or that closet that collects things with no place.

-Where to post your listing to reach more buyers
+Where to publish your listing to reach more buyers

-Posting on just one site isn't enough.
+Posting on a single site is not enough.
 Your buyer could be on any platform, and the more fronts you open, the faster you sell.
 These are the options with real traffic:

-Facebook Marketplace and local groups have high traffic but more noise — curious people, intermediaries disguised as buyers, and scammers in some groups.
-Look for specific groups like 'Direct apartment sales Medellín' or 'Bogotá apartments for sale without intermediaries'.
-Never schedule visits without verifying identity first.
+Facebook Marketplace and local groups have high traffic but more noise — curious people, intermediaries disguised as buyers, and in some groups, scammers.
+Look for specific groups such as 'Venta de apartamentos Medellín directos' or 'Bogotá apartamentos venta sin intermediarios'.
+Never coordinate viewings without verifying identity first.

-Colombia Move (colombiamove.com) is free, bilingual, and designed specifically for the Colombian market.
-It's especially useful if your apartment could interest a foreign buyer or expat.
-You can post your listing in minutes and reach an audience that local platforms don't reach.
+Colombia Move (colombiamove.com) is free, bilingual, and specifically designed for the Colombian market.
+It is especially useful if your apartment could interest a foreign buyer or expat.
+You can publish your listing in minutes and reach an audience that local platforms do not reach.

-Post my apartment for free → View apartments for sale →Don't underestimate word of mouth on WhatsApp.
-Send photos and key apartment details to your family, work, and friend groups.
-The buyer might be one degree of separation away.
+Do not underestimate word-of-mouth via WhatsApp.
+Send photos and key details of the apartment to your family, work, and friend groups.
+The buyer could be one degree of separation away.

 📖 Keep reading